carvel-dev/carvel/site/content/ytt/docs/develop/how-it-works.md

 The exceptions are "Data Values Schema Documents" and "Data Values Documents".
 These documents must be in their own file, as illustrated [above](#the-ytt-pipeline).

-### Customization Input
+### Custom Values Input

-The top-middle section of the diagram shows the customization inputs.
+The top-middle section of the diagram shows where custom values are injected.

 These are values supplied by those who use `ytt` to generate the final output.
 We refer to these people as Configuration Consumers.

 They customize the result by supplying their situation-specific settings for "Data Values".
 This can be done as command-line arguments, OS environment variables, and/or plain YAML files.
-In all cases, these override Data Values that were declared in [Data Values Schema Documents](#data-value-schema-documents).
+In all cases, these override Data Values that must first be declared in [Data Values Schema Documents](#data-value-schema-documents).

 ### Step 1: Calculate Data Values